Silverr12/DMA-CFW-Guide/README.md

 ## **6. BAR Address & TLP Emulation**
 ** TODO: Still need to find out which exact values to change + new pcileech PIO BAR support needs research

+## **7. Building and FLashing**
+-explain vivado generate bitstream
+-what file to go to for .bin file
+-either link users to https://docs.lambdaconcept.com/screamer/programming.html or explain it all here